User story templates + user story mapping templates

 Given that the cyclist wants to ride with friends, when they check the map view, then the routes of other cyclists in their social network should be visible.

 These basic formulas are a great way to get familiar with writing user stories and acceptance criteria.
+If you are ready to start building out your own, take a look at the templates below.

-Below are five downloadable user story templates you can use to capture new product functionality from the user's perspective and define your acceptance criteria.
+Below are user story templates you can use to capture new product functionality from the user's perspective and define your acceptance criteria.
 Each template offers a slightly different layout based on the level of detail you want to include.
-To get started quickly, try the user story note template in Aha!
-Notebooks.
-It is really four templates in one — with sections for simple, epic, thematic, and SAFe® user stories.

-Simple user story template
+Simple user story Word template

 This starter template will help you write user stories and acceptance criteria and organize them in one easy-to-read view.
 You can also add details like priority and estimated effort.

-Epic user story template
+Epic user story Excel template

 Some agile teams use epics to group related user stories into a larger category.
 This user story template will help you capture epics and user stories in one place.

-Thematic user story template
+Thematic user story Excel template

 Themes are at the top of the agile work hierarchy — above epics and user stories.
 They represent major investments in strategic initiatives and convey how you intend to make progress toward your overall business goals.